fbjerko/Blockchain-Casino-App/README.md

 Blockchain Casino Application

+Bachelor's degree project by Fredrik Bjerkø

-Created using the Ethereum blockchain and Smart Contracts written in Solidity.
+The application utilizes the Ethereum blockchain and Smart Contracts written in Solidity to perform casino logic and data storage.

-Application front-end created with React.js and Next.js
+The application front-end is created with React.js and Next.js, as well as Semantics UI for styling.